Teletype Model 28: Teletype Model 28 line of equipment

 The Model 28 Tape Readers, also known as a transmitter-distributors, are transmitting-only five, six, seven or eight level devices that automatically converts chadless or fully perforated paper tape into electrical impulses.
 These devices are self-contained and motor-driven and operate at speeds up to 200 words-per-minute.
-In some equipment, these electrical signals are transmitted sequentially over a single telegraph channel to local or remote receiving stations.
-In other cases, the tape readers will provide output on a parallel-wire basis.
+In some equipment, these electrical signals are transmitted over a single asynchronous serial telegraph channel to local or remote receiving stations.
+In other cases, the tape readers provide output on a parallel-wire basis.
 The Model 28 family of tape readers includes the fixed head single contact transmitter-distributor (LXD), pivoted head multi-contact transmitter-distributor (LAXD), fixed head multi-contact transmitter-distributor (LBXD), pivoted and fixed head multi-contact transmitter-distributor (LCXD) and tape reader parallel-wire transmitter (LX).